 12. Cao Lầu in Vietnam

-By Janine from Get out with Kids
+By Alex from Get out with Kids

-Cao Lầu, also called Vietnamese Noodle Bowl, is one of our favourite street food meals to eat in Vietnam.
+Cao Lầu, also called Vietnamese Noodle Bowl, is one of our favourite street food meals to eat in Hoi An with kids.
 It hails from Hoi An, but it can be found across the country.
 Whether you are looking for an inexpensive meal, something tasty or just a quick meal, Cao Lầu fits the bill for each of these.
 On our most recent visit to Hanoi, I had a head cold and felt like something warm and easy that would fill me up but wouldn’t be too stodgy or heavy.
 Cao Lầu!!

 Cao Lầu can vary depending on where you get it or who makes it but generally the main ingredients of Cao Lầu are rice noodles, meat, greens, bean sprouts, and herbs.
 It is usually served with a small amount of broth, also this can vary too.
 The meat used is typically pork, either shredded or sliced, but I have also had it with chicken and/or prawns.